Selling Sunset: Season 8 (2024)

+Season 9 (2025)

 Production

 Series creator Adam DiVello got the idea for the show when he saw an advertisement for the Oppenheim Group in a magazine.
-"I ripped it out and gave it to my development executive…and I said, ‘Call these people.
-Get me an interview with them,’” Divello told Vanity Fair in 2020.
-“It was pretty remarkable that it’s like an all-female ensemble cast, and these two twin brothers were running it.
-To me, it seemed like a no-brainer.”
+"I ripped it out and gave it to my development executive… and I said, 'Call these people.
+Get me an interview with them'", Divello told Vanity Fair in 2020.
+"It was pretty remarkable that it's like an all-female ensemble cast, and these two twin brothers were running it.
+To me, it seemed like a no-brainer."

-Spin-offs
+Franchise

-Netflix has announced two spin-offs of the show, Selling Tampa and Selling the OC.
-Selling Tampa premiered on December 15, 2021 with 8 episodes and follows the Allure Realty firm in Florida.
-Selling the OC follows the Oppenheim Group branch in Newport Beach.
-The show premiered on August 24, 2022 with 8 episodes.
+Selling Sunset became a franchise with the premiere of a second series, titled Selling Tampa, on December 15, 2021.
+This series follows the Allure Realty firm in Florida.
+It was cancelled after one season.
+A third series, Selling the OC, premiered on August 24, 2022.
+It is a direct spin-off to Selling Sunset, focusing on another branch of the Oppenheim Group in Newport Beach.
+Many members of the original series makes appearances in the spin-off while some members of OC also appear in Sunset.

+On January 3, 2025, a fourth series, Selling the City, premiered on Netflix.
+It follows the Douglas Elliman firm agents in New York City.

 Controversies

 Celebrities such as Chrissy Teigen have questioned the authenticity of the show.
 A long-term real estate agent in LA told the Mail that "The Oppenheim brothers are the real deal but none of us have ever come across the women they have working for them.
 It's clear these 'girls', as they call them on the show, were hired to make the show sizzle."
 Star Chrishell Stause has fought back against the accusations, going so far as to post a picture of her real estate license online to dismiss the rumors.